 By Kelly Bridgewater

-I received a complimentary copy from Thomas Nelson through Net Galley in exchange for my honest opinion, and the opinions above are completely my own.
+I received a complimentary copy of No Place to Hide from Revell Publishing and the opinions stated are all my own.

 This post first appeared on The Christian Manifesto where I am the Assistant Editor and a Featured Reviewer.

 Lynette Eason is the best selling, award winning author of the Women of Justice Series, the Deadly Reunions series and the soon to be released Hidden Identity Series.
 She writes for Revell and Harlequin’s Love Inspired Suspense line.
 Her books have appeared on the CBA and ECPA bestseller lists.
 She has won several awards including the 2013 Carol Award for WHEN A HEART STOPS in the Romantic Suspense category.
 Lynette teaches at writing conferences all over the country.
 She is a member of American Christian Fiction Writers (ACFW) and Romance Writers of America (RWA).

 What is your favorite part of Lynette Eason’s writing?